Doltario/client-mineswheeper/src/README.md

 - socket for cursors
 - Print people's names
 - Prevent socket call in solo mode (done only for joining)
+- Refactor store.players.others into something else because the current player is included in it (probably do state.players.players)

 **ROADMAP**: